fan-of-stl/ecommerce-backend/README.md

     ```

 ## Usage

-1. Set up environment variables (if needed):
+1. Run the Flask application:

     ```bash
-    cp .env.example .env
-    ```

-    Edit the `.env` file and add your MongoDB connection URI.

-2. Run the Flask application:

-    ```bash
     python run.py
     ```

-3. Access the API endpoints using a REST client such as Postman.
+2. Access the API endpoints using a REST client such as Postman.

 ## API Documentation